 Are you thinking of becoming a pharmacist?
-It does take a substantial amount of formal education, however, the rewards will outweigh your hard work, no doubt.
+It does take a major amount of formal education, however, the rewards will outweigh your hard work, no doubt.
 You will be responsible for making a substantial difference in someone’s health and well-being.
 At some point in every consumer’s life, we must all be dependent on hard-working and well educated people to fulfill the role of pharmacist to assure and to administer effective and safe healthcare.
 As you consider the long educational journey needed to obtain your online doctorate degree in pharmacy, the PharmD degree, please consider the dedication and compassion required to care for your customers in order to perform your career as a pharmacist.

 What exactly does a pharmacist do?